alisw/AliPhysics/MUON/READMErec.txt

 - *fgkSigmaToCutForImprovement* : quality cut used when we try to improve the quality of the tracks.

-This chapter is defined in the READMEraw.txt file.
+This chapter is defined in the READMErec.txt file.

 */